 The time has come for me to bear my burden with purpose and to use my experience to educate those who stand where I stood.
 This is a start.

 Last June, I met someone over an online dating app.
 This wasn't my usual song and dance, as I was never so into the dating scene in the first place.
 Until then, I always met partners in an organic face-to-face setting.
 This instance was unique but I was interested in meeting this person in real life as I felt we clicked, and I was drawn to them.
 Before we were to meet, they sent the message: "I want to get this out of the way and tell you now, I'm HIV positive.
 It's undetectable though."
 I remember thinking that this must be some kind of scam or a blatant lie.

 What does undetectable mean?

 What does "undetectable" even mean?
 I asked myself.
 The only thing is, I didn't take the time to do the research or to even ask this person to educate me.
-After all of our conversation and time learning about one another, I blocked them instantly.
+After all of our conversations and time learning about one another, I blocked them instantly.
 I felt lied to.
-In retrospect I can only imagine how this made them feel, since they were opening up to me.
+In retrospect, I can only imagine how this made them feel since they were opening up to me.
 I had no clue undetectable means untransmissible.

 Maybe it's a good time to mention that I'm a firm believer in karma as an underlying principle of divine purpose.